-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Retirement System as of December 31, 2011 and 2010, and the changes in its net assets available for benefits for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Retirement System as of December 31, 2012 and 2011, and the changes in financial position for the years then ended in accordance with U.S. generally accepted accounting principles.